Bolmstead/Yoga/README.md

 ## Notes
 For the sake of the capstone code review, any user can sign up to be an instructor on the website.
-This just allows anyone to view the instructor's functionality.
+This allows anyone to view the instructor's functionality.
 If this website were to be implemented, instructors accounts would be created in a different way requiring approval.

 The source code for the calendar used on the website was pulled and maniputlated from [Simple Calendar](https://github.com/brospars/simple-calendar).
 Author of the Simple Calendar grants permission to any person to use, copy, modify, or publish the code.
 All documents regarding the Simple Calendar code are located in /static/calendar.